top of page

 Dr. Cartwright strives to create a warm and welcoming ambiance that fosters self-acceptance and authentic connection, prioritizing your sense of safety so that you feel comfortable exploring your challenges and discovering new possibilities.

-Whether you are struggling with anxiety, burnout, relationship difficulties, OCD or emotional anguish, she will work with you to learn new skills and overcome your difficulties.
-She can help with the management of tics, bipolar mood, psychosis or hair pulling/skin picking symptoms... yours, or those of someone you love.
-And if life becomes complicated, as it sometimes does, she will offer you a listening ear, a caring heart and active coping support, helping you to find balance in the midst of change.
+In addition to tics, whether you are struggling with anxiety, relationship concerns, coping challenges, obsessive-compulsive symptoms or OCD, or emotional anguish, Dr. Cartwright will work with you to learn new skills and overcome your difficulties.
+And when life becomes complicated, as it sometimes does, she will offer you a listening ear, a caring heart and active support, helping you to find balance in the midst of change.

 Dr. Cartwright’s practice is grounded in the beliefs that everyone sometimes experiences difficulties as a normal part of the human condition, and that every person regardless of their strengths and difficulties is of equal value.
 She will affirm your lived experience and work with you to reduce any self-judgment or stigma you may feel.
 She is LGBT-positive, neurodiversity-affirming, and will celebrate the unique aspects of identity that make you You.